Akshay-Jayaram/Akshay-Jayaram/README.md

 Welcome to my GitHub page!
 Here you'll find a collection of my projects and skills as a passionate software developer.
 I'm currently on the lookout for a full-time Summer 2024 internship opportunity, eager to apply my skills and passion for innovation.

 ## About Me
-Hi, I'm Akshay Jayaram, a skilled software developer with experience in JavaScript and expertise in frameworks like React, Node.js, and Three.js.
-Currently, I'm on a transformative journey as I pursue my Master's degree in Computer Engineering at the University of California, Riverside.
+Hi, I'm Akshay Jayaram, a skilled software developer proficient in JavaScript and frameworks such as React, Node.js, and Three.js.
+I also have hands-on experience in cloud computing, holding Azure certification and possessing experience in AWS.
+Currently, I'm pursuing my Master's degree in Computer Engineering at the University of California, Riverside.
 Beyond the screen, I'm a nature enthusiast, a coffee lover, and a firm believer in work-life balance.

 ### aboutMe.js